Our democracy and government should reflect the people of America and serve their needs, not special interests or corporate donors.

 Congresswoman Porter has stood up to leaders of both parties to do the right thing for Orange County families.
 She called out House leadership for backwards ethics rules that forbid Congressmembers from promoting bone marrow drives that can save lives but allow politicians to spend hours a week soliciting corporate PAC money.
 When leaders of both parties wanted to stop taxpayers from filing their taxes for free through the IRS, she raised the alarm and led a bipartisan group to kill a corporate giveaway that would have cost taxpayers millions of dollars.

-By hosting over 12 townhall-style events in her first year in office and making public a list of meetings she takes, Congresswoman Porter has matched her commitment to transparency with concrete action.
+By hosting over 48 town hall-style events since coming to Congress and making public a list of meetings she takes, Congresswoman Porter has matched her commitment to transparency and community engagement with personal accountability.